 Connecting your Android phone to a PC running Windows 10 or Windows 11 is usually a walk in the park.
-Use the official data cable and, after the driver is installed, you’re good to go.
-You can use transfer-data modes, USB tethering, or just charging your phone (albeit, super slowly).
-Most of us don’t pay attention to the top section where you can choose if the USB is controlled by a Connected device (PC) or This device (phone).
-Unless you need to use the ADB toolkit.
+Use the official data cable and you’re good to go after the driver is installed.
+You can use transfer-data modes, USB tethering, or just charge your phone (albeit, super slowly).
+Most of us don’t pay attention to the top section where you can choose if the USB is controlled by a Connected device (PC) or This device (phone) unless you need to use the ADB toolkit.

 Table of contents: